-Rheumatoid factor could be seen in RA; maybe Hepatitis C.
+Rheumatoid factor could be seen in RA, maybe Hepatitis C.

 What is rheumatoid factor?
+Here we go.

-So what happens with rheumatoid factor
+What happens with rheumatoid factor,

-Once again, I repeat, the IgM is going to then target the Fc portion or region of the IgG.
+Once again I repeat, the IgM is going to then target the Fc portion or region of the IgG.

-That is the definition of rheumatoid factor,
+That is the definition of rheumatoid factor.

-Remember, we talked about the whole sleuth
+Remember we talked about a whole sleuth of seronegative spondyloarthropathies, remember?

-And there we talked about psoriatic arthritis,
+And there we talk about psoriatic arthritis.

-we talked about ankylosing spondylitis, and inflammatory bowel diseases.
+We talked about ankylosing spondylitis, and inflammatory bowel diseases.
 Psoriatic arthritis.

-and please know this well, it's called Cyclic Citrullinated Peptide (CCP).
+and please know this well, it's called cyclic citrullinated peptide, CCP.

 Once again, cyclic citrullinated peptide, it is an arginine derivative.